 You may change your vote at any time before the proxy is exercised.
-For holders of record of our common stock, if you voted by mail, you may revoke your proxy at any time before it is voted at the Annual Meeting by executing and delivering a timely and valid later-dated proxy, by voting in person by exercised; or (ii) you vote by ballot in person at the Annual Meeting.
+For holders of record of our common stock, if you voted by mail, you may revoke your proxy at any time before it is voted at the Annual Meeting by executing and delivering a timely and valid later-dated proxy, by voting via the Internet during the virtual Annual Meeting or by giving written notice of such revocation to the Secretary.
+If you voted by Internet or telephone, you may also change your vote with a timely and valid later-dated Internet or telephone vote, as the case may be, or by voting via the Internet during the Annual Meeting.
+Attendance at the virtual Annual Meeting will not have the effect of revoking a proxy unless (i) you give proper written notice of revocation to the Secretary before the proxy is exercised or (ii) you vote online during at the Annual Meeting.

-Notices of revocation of proxies should be sent to Granite Point Mortgage Trust Inc., Attention: Rebecca B. Sandberg, General Counsel and Secretary, 590 Madison Avenue, 38th Floor, New York, New York 10022.
+Notices of revocation of proxies should be sent to Granite Point Mortgage Trust Inc., Attention: Rebecca B. Sandberg, General Counsel and Secretary, 3 Bryant Park, Suite 2400A, New York, New York 10036.